ChristoferMendes/react-native-ts-users-crud/README.md

 # React Native Users CRUD
-> Using Navigation, Context API, useState, and much more - A React Native Course Project (Typescript implementation was all by myself)!
+> Using Navigation, Context API, useReduce, and much more - A React Native Course Project (Typescript implementation was all by myself)!
 ## Running the project:
 - ```git clone git@github.com:ChristoferMendes/react-native-ts-users-crud.git```
 - Run ```yarn``` to install the dependencies;